AI Use Cases/Healthcare

 These gains compound: lower acquisition

-Health systems deploying AI programmatic bidding typically see meaningful reductions in wasted ad spend within the first 90 days by eliminating low-intent channel allocation.
-Cost-per-qualified-appointment drops 30-45% as the system concentrates budget on segments that convert to scheduled visits and clean claims.
-Appointment show rates improve 15-22% because the AI targets patients with higher intent signals and better insurance verification status.
-Over 12 months, these gains compound: lower acquisition cost per patient means your marketing budget funds meaningfully more patient volume without increasing spend, directly lifting patient throughput and claims volume.
+Health systems deploying AI programmatic bidding typically target meaningful reductions in wasted ad spend within the first 90 days by eliminating low-intent channel allocation.
+The modeled targets, stated as assumptions to check against your own baseline: cost-per-qualified-appointment down 30-45% as budget concentrates on segments that convert to scheduled visits and clean claims, and appointment show rates up 15-22% as targeting favors patients with higher intent signals and verified insurance.
+Over 12 months these gains compound: lower acquisition cost per patient means the same marketing budget funds more patient volume, directly lifting throughput and claims volume.

 Target Scope